nprapps/newscast.js/README.md

 A library to radically simplify Chromecast web app development.

-See a simple [working example](http://apps.npr.org/newscast/examples/simple/).
+See a [simple example](http://apps.npr.org/newscast/examples/simple/).
 (You'll need a Chromecast, of course.)
+See a [more complex example](http://apps.npr.org/newscast/examples/simple/) with bi-directional communcation.
 Read the [API documentation](http://apps.npr.org/newscast/api/).

 ## Development tasks